the-linck/PHP-Initializer/readme.md

 ## How it works

-This lib provides the constructor-initiazer functionality on two different ways, each using a [Trait](https://www.php.net/manual/en/language.oop5.traits.php) with a self-describing name:
+This lib provide the constructor-initiazer functionality on two different ways, each using a [Trait](https://www.php.net/manual/en/language.oop5.traits.php) with a self-describing name:

 * **ArrayInitializer**
 Receives an array, using each value to set an existing property with same name as value's key